KRM7/gapp/docs/encodings.md

 The specialization of `GaTraits<T>` for the gene type is required in order to define some attributes of the GA.
-These are the default crossover and mutation operators that will be used by the GA if none are specified explicitly, and the default mutation probability used for the mutation operators:
+These are the default crossover and mutation operators that will be used by the GA when they are not specified explicitly, and the default mutation probability used for the mutation operator:

 ```cpp
 namespace gapp